-The aforementioned provisions of the Charter will not be automatically removed even if the REIT provisions of the Code are changed so as to no longer contain any ownership concentration limitation or if the ownership concentration limitation is increased.
-Amendments to the Charter requires the affirmative vote of at least 66 2/3% of the shares entitled to vote.
+The foregoing provisions of the Charter will not be automatically removed even if the REIT provisions of the Code are changed so as to no longer contain any ownership concentration limitation or if the ownership concentration limitation is increased.
+Amendments to the Charter requires the affirmative vote of at least $66\ 2/3\%$ of the shares entitled to vote.
 In addition to preserving the Issuer's status as a REIT, the Ownership Limit may have the effect of precluding an acquisition of control of the Issuer without the approval of the Board of Directors.

-All certificates representing shares of Common Stock bear a legend referring to the restrictions described above.
+All certificates representing shares of Common Stock and Preferred Stock bear a legend referring to the restrictions described above.